Albin31/EDP-dispersive-phenomenon/README.md

 # EDP-dispersive-phenomenon
-Project concerning an analysis of dispersive phenomenon and especially Partially Differential Equations

 In this project, we studied a system of partially differential equations in the context of a fluid flow into a river.